 In the event that media interest is anticipated in allegations of abuse involving the Cathedral, the Diocesan Communications' Team will prepare a statement.
 No member of staff or volunteer is to speak to the media.
-Media inquiries are to be referred to the Dean or, in her absence, the Director of Operations.
+Media inquiries are to be referred to the Dean or, in her absence, the Chief Operating Officer.